Title 23. Labor and Workers’ Compensation

 (v) In a position which, under or pursuant to the laws of this state or tribal law, is designated as (1) a major nontenured policymaking or advisory position, or (2) a policymaking or advisory position the performance of the duties of which ordinarily does not require more than eight hours per week.

-(d) In a facility conducted for the purpose of carrying out a program of rehabilitation for individuals whose earning capacity is impaired by age or physical or mental deficiency or injury or providing remunerative work for individuals who because of their impaired physical or mental capacity cannot be readily absorbed in the competitive labor market by an individual receiving such rehabilitation or remunerative work; however, if an individual’s employment is otherwise defined as employment under this Paragraph and the individual is performing work under the AbilityOne Program or a successor program under the laws of the United States, the individual’s employment shall be considered employment under this Paragraph.
+(d) In a facility conducted for the purpose of carrying out a program of rehabilitation for an individual whose earning capacity is affected by an injury or a developmental, intellectual, physical, or age-related disability or providing remunerative work for an individual who because of his physical or intellectual capacity cannot be readily absorbed in the competitive labor market by an individual receiving such rehabilitation or remunerative work; however, if an individual’s employment is otherwise defined as employment under this Paragraph and the individual is performing work under the AbilityOne Program or a successor program under the laws of the United States, the individual’s employment shall be considered employment under this Paragraph.

 (e) As part of an unemployment work-relief or work-training program assisted or financed in whole or in part by any federal agency or an agency of a state or political subdivision thereof or of an Indian tribe, by an individual receiving such work-relief or work-training; or